- Project background

 Feedback from the surveys suggested that the artistic installations should increase the visibility of the site and create a sense of community and place.
 The alleyway is also an important link between the High Road and the nearby green spaces of Hartington Park and the Lea Valley.

 We ran a remote co-design workshop on Wednesday 18 August with six members of the local community to develop the designs for the site.
 In the workshop we used Miro, an online collaborative tool, which enabled participants to feedback on the types of artistic installations and street furniture they consider most important to the alleyway by Scotland Green.
+This was lighting, planters and wayfinding.
 We also explored the different themes relating to Bruce Grove that the installations could celebrate.
+The participants’ top themes were a connection to nature and to local history.

 Bruce Grove Bridge Crossing